alkem-io/website/content/en/help-collaboration-tools/1-introduction.md

 These templates can be used both when you want to open a new callout as well as when you are submitting a new answer or contribution.
 Note that in principle the leads are able to open a new callout, but they can also choose to allow **any member** to open a new callout.

-There a two types of templates relevant:
+There are two relevant types of templates:
 - Post templates
 - Whiteboard templates